 First of All, What Is Maskne?

-"Maskne", also known as acne mechanica, is a portmanteau of the words "mask" and "acne."
-It refers to breakouts and skin irritation around the jawline, mouth, and chin caused (or worsened) by wearing a mask.
-Because face masks are mandated in most states, maskne has become a rising skincare concern.
-Maskne can take on a variety of forms depending on your skin type, environment and even the type of mask that you wear.
+“Maskne” is a portmanteau of the words “mask” and “acne.”
+It refers to breakouts around the jawline, mouth, and chin caused (or worsened) by wearing a mask.
+Because face masks are mandated in most states, at least for right now, maskne has become a rising skincare concern.
 These blemishes can include blackheads, whiteheads, and pimples.
 Other symptoms may include redness and irritation where the mask covers the skin.

 What Causes Maskne?

 As you likely already know, acne develops when excess sebum, dead skin cells, and bacteria get trapped on the skin’s surface and clog pores.
 According to Dr. Illaya, wearing a mask can exacerbate acne for several reasons.

 “When we wear a mask, it creates a warm and humid environment that traps facial oils, sweat, and bacteria on the skin’s surface, creating prime conditions for clogged pores, which lead to breakouts.
 This happens especially in the lower region of the face,” she explains.
 “Wearing a mask can also lead to some discomfort and redness in areas where the mask is constantly rubbing on the skin.”
 Friction from the mask may also damage the skin’s natural moisture barrier, which can leave skin more prone to irritation, rashes, dryness, and other concerns.